ruvnet/pygentic/README.md

 ```
 ## Parsing the Configuration File
 The Pygentic library automatically parses the connectors.toml file at startup.
 Ensure your configuration file is correctly formatted and placed in the root directory of your project.
+### Connectors in Pygentic

+Pygentic's connectors provide a flexible and modular way to integrate various services into your AI applications.
+They abstract the complexities of interacting with different APIs, including the OpenAI Assistants API, allowing you to connect endpoints to various services without altering the core code.
+This section explains how connectors work and how you can create custom connectors.

+### How Connectors Work

+Connectors in Pygentic are designed to manage connections to various services such as databases, large language models (LLMs), and serverless endpoints.
+The default implementation includes an `OpenAIAssistantConnector` that interacts with the OpenAI Assistants API.
+However, you can easily create custom connectors to integrate other services.

-#Connector Classes
+#### Connector Classes

-Pygentic includes classes to manage connections to different services.
-These classes are initialized with the configurations from the connectors.toml file.
+Pygentic includes several built-in connector classes:

-- DatabaseConnector: Manages the connection to the database.
+- **DatabaseConnector**: Manages the connection to a database.
-- LLMServiceConnector: Manages the connection to the large language model service.
+- **LLMServiceConnector**: Manages the connection to a large language model service.
-- ServerlessServiceConnector: Manages the connection to a serverless endpoint.
+- **ServerlessServiceConnector**: Manages the connection to a serverless endpoint.
+- **OpenAIAssistantConnector**: Connects to the OpenAI Assistants API to handle various assistant operations.

-These connectors are used within the FastAPI middleware to make services available to your endpoints.
+These connectors are initialized with configurations from the `connectors.toml` file and used within FastAPI middleware to make services available to your endpoints.

-## Creating Custom Connectors
+### Creating Custom Connectors

 Pygentic's modular structure allows users to extend its functionality by creating custom connectors without modifying the core code.
 Follow these steps to create and use your custom connectors:

-### Define a Custom Connector
+#### Define a Custom Connector

 Create a new file in your custom connectors directory (e.g., `custom_connectors/`) and define a class inheriting from `BaseConnector`.